Common Foods and Their Calorie Counts

 Common Foods and Their Calorie Counts Limitations

-- Rare regional dishes, unusual brands, and homemade recipes may not match cleanly to standard database entries.
+- Rare regional dishes, unusual brands, and homemade recipes may not match cleanly to standard nutrition database entries.

 - Mixed dishes are difficult because hidden oil, butter, cream, sugar, cheese, and sauces may not be visible from the top.